 At glance the two renders seems identical.
 Anyway if you take a closer look you can see some significant differences

-In 1 hour of render Mental Ray delivers a much detailed GI compared to V-ray, it is just a little noisy in the dark areas but it is not so noticable.
-The contact shadows rendered by Mental Ray are far more realistic: using the old Final Gather the overall look was similar to v-ray, but with the brand new GI-Next we can achieve the level of detail of a Bruteforce renderer with the speed of the V-ray Light Cache, in this particular interior render scenario.
+In 1 hour of render Mental Ray delivers a much detailed GI compared to V-ray, it is just a little noisy in the dark areas but it is not so noticeable.
+The contact shadows rendered by Mental Ray are far more realistic: using the old Final Gather the overall look was similar to v-ray, but using the brand-new GI-Next we can achieve the level of detail of a Brute force render with the speed of the famous V-ray Light Cache, in this particular interior render scenario.
 To achieve the same detail in V-ray I probably need to use BF + BF but the render would take a whole day!

 Mental Ray and V-Ray are two very similar render engines, based on my experience I don't see any particular reason to switch from one render to another if you already have experience with one of the two.